HugoChateauLaurent/ContextMHN/README.md

 # ContextMHN
-Code for the contextual modulation of modern Hopfield networks in a hippocampus model.
+The code for the contextual modulation of modern Hopfield networks in a hippocampus model will soon become available.